 reels_8hearts.jpg (14580 bytes)

-Another example of a dance with diagonal reels is Eight of Hearts, a dance for eight people (no partners and sex doesn't matter).
+Another example of a dance with diagonal reels is Eight of Hearts, a dance for eight people (no partners and gender doesn't matter).
 Part of the sequence is shown above.
 If taught properly, the whole dance is easy.
 If taught badly, it quickly degenerates into chaos because there is so little recovery time.

 The dance formation is three people facing three people (shown red) with two standing back to back in the middle (shown blue).

 The dance is led by the blue people but the two red dancers at X and X have the most difficult role - they have to decide very quickly which diagonal reel they are in!
-This is easier than it looks - if the caller says 'right reels' this is an instruction to the lead dancers, so the dancers at X simply look in the opposite direction - diagonally to their left!
+This is easier than it looks - if the caller says 'right reels' this is an instruction to the lead dancers, so the dancers at X simply look in the opposite direction - diagonally to their left.

 The blue dancers start a pair of three person reels (green lines) by facing to their right and passing right shoulders (blue arrows).
 Immediately the green reels finish the blue dancers face left and start the purple reels (purple arrows).